Aljoboyer/blog/README.md

 ### Installation

 After cloning the codebase, navigate to the project directory by running `cd blog-app`.
 Then, open the codebase in your code editor.
-In the terminal (e.g., Git Bash) of your code editor, run **`npm i`**.
+In the terminal (e.g., Git Bash) of your code editor, run **`npm i`**. then website will be run into your browser.
-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### Run Application